Wiurila

 Wiurila's manor

 Welcome to Wiurila to experience enchanting moments.
 This splendid manor located in Halikko offers a wealth of sights and activities for all ages.
-Wiurila situates near Route 110, just seven kilometers from centrum of Salo so it is easily accessible for a delightful visit.
+Wiurila situates near Route 110, just seven kilometers from centrum of Salo so it is easily accessible for a quick lunch, museum tours and just a delightful visit in a beautiful manor surrounding.

 At the heart of the manor area is a large farm’s central building designed by C.L.
 Engel, featuring the restaurant Wiurilan Sigrid with its delicacies and sunny terraces.
 Travelers can also enjoy comfortable accommodation in the guesthouse located opposite the restaurant.
 The charming manor Home Museum, which displays artifacts used by the Armfelt family, and the unique Horse Carriage Museum, showing means of tranportation from the 19th century onwards, are also found here.